Ian Sinclair

 If we start from a place that conveys healing and hope, we will create designs that support human emotions.

 The most important reason to design a hospital is to better enable staff to improve patient outcomes.
-I approach hospital design with reverence for all who depend on it: staff, patients and families alike.
-I bring over 30 years of experience as a hospital capital planning and operations executive to my position of National Healthcare Lead at Kasian.
-With my background in health administration, I understand how each hospital department operates, and what keeps stakeholders up at night.
-I start by asking better questions — to engage in a facilitated dialogue so that true collaboration leads to a co-created solution.
-My preference is to start with patients and families to learn their stories to expose touchpoints from which breakthrough designs emerge.
-Encouraging clients to put themselves in the shoes of the patient helps users redefine the key drivers of design.
+Ian approaches hospital design with reverence for all who depend on it: staff, patients, and families alike.
+He brings over 30 years of experience as a hospital capital planning and operations executive to his position as National Healthcare Lead at Kasian.
+With his background in health administration, he understands how each hospital department operates and what keeps stakeholders up at night.
+He starts by asking better questions to engage in a facilitated dialogue so that true collaboration leads to a co-created solution.
+His preference is to start with patients and families to learn their stories and expose touchpoints from which breakthrough designs emerge.
+Encouraging clients to put themselves in the shoes of the patient helps them redefine the key drivers of design.

-My notable projects include leading the Queen Elizabeth II Health Science Centre Master Plan and Halifax Infirmary Redevelopment (PDC Team), the Peel Regional Cancer and Ambulatory Care Centre in Mississauga, and the Bridgepoint Health redevelopment in Toronto (as the Owner’s Representative).
-I am currently the Principal in Charge of several healthcare projects in Ontario including: Stevenson Memorial Hospital Redevelopment, Bridletowne Neighbourhood Centre, The Centenary Hospital Emergency Department expansion and renovation for SHN, Rockwood Terrace Long-Term Care (LTC) and the Weeneebayko and Area Health Authority redevelopment in Moosonee and Moose Factory.
+His notable projects include leading the Queen Elizabeth II Health Science Centre Master Plan and Halifax Infirmary Redevelopment (PDC Team), the Peel Regional Cancer and Ambulatory Care Centre in Mississauga, and the Bridgepoint Health redevelopment in Toronto (as the Owner’s Representative).
+He is currently the Principal in Charge of several healthcare projects in Ontario, including Stevenson Memorial Hospital Redevelopment, Bridletowne Neighbourhood Centre, The Centenary Hospital Emergency Department expansion and renovation for SHN, Rockwood Terrace Long-Term Care (LTC), and the Weeneebayko and Area Health Authority redevelopment in Moosonee and Moose Factory.

 My Sectors: Healthcare.